yinon1995/source-scribe-design/README.md

 This repo contains the **À la Brestoise** site, built with **Vite + React + TypeScript + Tailwind + shadcn/ui**.

 Editorial content (articles) now lives primarily as **JSON files** under `content/articles/`.
-There is also legacy support for **Markdown files** under `content/posts/`, but the **admin writing space** reads/writes JSON articles and commits them to GitHub via a Vercel serverless function.
-A new deployment is then triggered so the updated article appears on the public pages.
+There is also legacy support for **Markdown files** under `content/posts/`, but the **admin writing space** reads/writes JSON articles and commits them to GitHub via Vercel serverless functions.
+When the repo updates, Vercel redeploys and the updated content appears on the public pages.

-This README is meant to be a “brain dump” so a future developer or AI can safely continue from here.
+This README is meant to be a **brain dump** so a future developer or AI can safely continue from here **without breaking the admin, inbox, testimonials, or publish flow**.

 ---

 ## ⚠️ CRITICAL PITFALL — WRONG VERCEL PROJECT / DOMAIN

-This mistake previously cost hours of debugging, so it’s called out **up front**.
+This mistake previously cost hours of debugging.

 **Symptoms when it’s wrong:**

-- `/admin/articles` shows some articles, but GitHub only has a different set of JSON files.
+- `/admin/articles` shows some articles, but GitHub has a different set of JSON files.
 - Publishing/deleting in `/admin` “works”, but the **public site** doesn’t change.
 - Two URLs behave differently (admin vs public, or GitHub vs Vercel).